GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 These collection periods are in ascending order and represent the date span of each of the data points in the other sections of the response.

-The Historical API is updated each Monday and contains data up until the previous Saturday (as per the standard 2-day lag).
+The History API is updated each Monday and contains data up until the previous Saturday (as per the standard 2-day lag).
 It contains the previous 25-weeks worth of data—one collection period per week.

 As each collection period contains the previous 28-days aggregated data, and the collection periods are per week, this means the collection periods will overlap.
 They are similar to a moving average of data, with three weeks worth of data being included in each subsequent period, and one week being different.